 For more information about the benefits of olive oil, and a fun short story click here for OLIVE OIL BENEFITS ...

-Anti inflammatory chili and extra virgin olive oil will indeed help with those forms of arthritis like gout and rheumatoid; it's the capsaicin.
+Anti-inflammatory chili and extra virgin olive oil will indeed help with those early symptoms of arthritis like in gout and rheumatoid; it is the capsaicin and oleocanthal.
+You can pay a lot of money for these supplements, or enjoy them daily in your food.

 If you are suffering from the early symptoms of arthritis then it's certainly worth adding fresh anti inflammatory chili on a daily basis to your diet.
 We have it every day for breakfast in our eggs Florentine; just a slither.

-Omega-3 is what we all need more of in our diets.
+Omega-3 is what we all need more of in our diets to prevent inflammation; that is what the early symptoms of arthritis are all about.

-It's so easy to add a tablespoon of freshly ground flax seed to your cereal every morning.
-Grinding flax seeds is simple; and cheap.
+It is so easy to add a tablespoon of freshly ground flax seed to your cereal every morning.
+Grinding them is simple; and cheap.

-Walnuts and pecans nutrition are also good sources of omega 3 and the vital gamma tocopherol form of vitamin E.
+Walnuts and pecans nutrition are also good sources of omega-3 and the vital gamma tocopherol form of vitamin E; that is the one that helps prevent prostate cancer.

 What causes these degenerative changes in the joint cartilage?
 Hundreds of causes, and they need to be managed in quite different ways.
 It could be injury, a fall, fracture, whiplash ... it could be infection, a bug ... a short leg ... obesity ... and in the case of gout what is needed is medication to lower the uric acid in the blood.
 Gout is one of the most treatable forms of systemic arthritis.